 Some medical students have the option to intercalate their degree - this involves taking a year out of their regular medical degree to study a different field or specific area they're interested in.

-If you’re considering intercalating, this could mean that you’ll return to your medical degree when the MLA is introduced.
-We encourage you to continue with your plans - intercalation offers the possibility of getting an extra qualification and contributes points towards the score used to rank Foundation Programme entrants.
+If you're considering intercalating, this could mean that you'll return to your medical degree when the MLA is introduced.
+We encourage you to continue with your plans - intercalation offers the possibility of getting an extra qualification and new experiences to bring to your career.
 Giving up those benefits to avoid the MLA would be a missed opportunity.